-1 credit 1 Semester

-Grades 9-12 Prerequisite: None
+1 credit Grades 9-12 1 Semester Prerequisite: None

-culture.
-The course begins with an o music of various time periods and w various instruments and listening to verview of basic musical concept orld cultures.
-Students will have different types of music.
-Also, st rest in learning more about music as a unique aspect of our as such as rhythm and pitch.
-Then, this knowledge is applied to the opportunity to participate in learning activities by playing udents will be encouraged to attend outside performances and dless of their enrollment in other music classes.
+Music Appreciation is designed for students who have a genuine interest in learning more about music as a unique aspect of our culture.
+The course begins with an overview of basic musical concepts such as rhythm and pitch.
+Then, this knowledge is applied to music of various time periods and world cultures.
+Students will have the opportunity to participate in learning activities by playing various instruments and listening to different types of music.
+Also, students will be encouraged to attend outside performances and reflect on these experiences.
+This course is open to all students, regardless of their enrollment in other music classes.

-454 Music Theory